IBM/platinum-demos/docs/ibm-concert-site/resources.md

 - Password: password

 Please DO NOT do the following:
 - We have already populated this environment with a complete data set.
 DO NOT load the sample data.
-If you click on the tour, click **Close** without loading sample data (**need to confirm words, add screenshot**)
+If you click on the tour, click **Close** without loading sample data (**need to confirm words**)
 - DO NOT import data
 - DO NOT create automation rules